After over 20 years of teaching college English, the author loves to share tips, teaching plans, and information about the profession.

 7. Evaluation Worksheet

-What I really love about writing this research paper is that by the time students have gotten to this crucial section, the Evaluation of the organization, they are well prepared to make an excellent judgment.
+What I really love about writing this research paper is that by the time students have gotten to this crucial section, the evaluation of the organization, they are well prepared to make an excellent judgment.
 They have already researched and written about the problem, how other people have tried to solve the problem, and what their organization does in trying to help.
-In this 3-4 page section, their job is to explain whether what their nonprofit does is effective or not.
+In this three-to-four-page section, their job is to explain whether what their nonprofit does is effective or not.

 The following exercise, "Using Chains of Reason to Develop Lines of Argument for Paper." is an idea I've adapted from our textbook, Perspectives in Argument by Nancy Wood.